Game Day Recipes: Super Bowl Snack Ideas

 In honor of the Super Bowl in just a few days, we scoured the internet to find recipes that will wow your game day crowd, and help you cheer your team on to an ultimate win.
 Gathering with friends and family for game days is an American past time, and whether you're hosting a Super Bowl party, or attending one, you're probably planning to indulge in game day food that is delicious, hearty and satisfying.

-Classic buffalo wings, cheesey meatballs, spinach and artichoke dip and a giant, skillet cookie recipe round out our list of indulgent, delicious and ultra satisfying game day recipes.
+Classic buffalo wings, cheesy meatballs, spinach and artichoke dip and a giant, skillet cookie recipe round out our list of indulgent, delicious and ultra-satisfying game day recipes.
 Most of these dishes can be prepared the day before to make it easy on hosts or hostesses, and if not, they're easy enough to whip up shortly before you have to head out the door.

 Get ready to don your team's jersey, gather with your gaggle of neighbors and friends and dig into your favorite Super Bowl snacks!
 Enjoy every one of these delicious game day recipes, and may the best team win!